 Sault Ste.
 Marie’s beautiful boardwalk ends at a Parks Canada National Historic Site.
 When strolling the site don’t be surprised if you see boaters inside the historical locks preparing to either leave or enter into the waters that link to the Mighty Lake Superior.
 For those that want to continue their stroll, you can cross over the locks and get up close and personal with the St. Marys River rapids.
 Renowned in North America as a body of water with a high variety of fish species, you are sure to catch fly fishers in the rapids hopeful that the next cast will see them hook the catch of a lifetime.

 Agawa Canyon Tour Train

-Did you know downtown Sault Ste Marie is home to the Agawa Canyon Tour Train station?
-You are minutes away from the boardwalk to purchase your ticket to this world class rail excursion that departs daily at 8 am sharp.
+Did you know downtown Sault Ste.
+Marie is home to the Agawa Canyon Tour Train station?
+You are minutes away from the boardwalk to purchase your ticket to this world-class rail excursion that departs daily at 8 am sharp.
 You will be awed by the landscapes you’ll encounter on this tour that the Group of Seven painted.
-The canyon itself will capture you heart when you disembark into a pristine oasis set in the beautiful Algoma wilderness.
+The canyon itself will capture your heart when you disembark into a pristine oasis set in the beautiful Algoma wilderness.
 An inland lake, three waterfalls and of course the daunting steps that will lead you up the canyon wall to the halfway point.
 It’s so worth the walk and the selfie you can take from the lookout.
-It is definitely one that will give you bragging rights!
+It will give you bragging rights!

 9 Things to Do this Fall in Algoma